Ethnic villages of China: Tourism

 In the mid 1990s, Manjinglan’s economy increased as Jinghong a larger city 2 kilometres away had a boom in tourism.
 The villagers sold their land to the local government so more hotels could be built and for general development.
 Many of the households divided areas under their stilted homes where they would normally keep livestock, so they could lease them out to migrants workers that came to work due to the Tourism boom.
 As of 1995, there were over 4000 workers that lived under the stilted homes.
 This rental revenue become the majority of household income, where some houses had 80% of their income coming from the rentals.
 The main street of the village is now home to hostels and hotels.
 The village previously used by a separate village but after urbanisation has become a suburb of Jinghong.

-In Popular Culture
+In popular culture

 Yunnan Ethnic Village

 The Yunnan Nationalities Village, colloquially Yunnan Ethnic Village, (Chinese: 云南民族村; pinyin: Yúnnán Mínzú Cūn) is a theme park that displays the various folklore, culture, and religion of 26 ethnic groups in Yunnan Province, China next to Dianchi lake.
 The park covers an area of 89 hectares including 31 hectares of water.